 There are fascinating details of Western opinion oscillating from wholesale dismissal of Chinese culture to unreserved admiration.
 This “long march” of chinoiseries goes from the fashionistas “Manchou Brown” and “Mandarin Blue” to Jean-Luc Godard’s movies.
 In effect, Western “revolutionaries” aping the Red Guards in the 1960s can be more accurately seen, as Bickers argues, in that long-term context than as a discrete event linked with Maoism.

-Many famous writers, artists and indeed politicians make cameo (or more) appearances: Malraux who wrote two books without ever visiting China, Hemingway, fresh from the Civil War in Spain, who preferred unpublishable thoughts about China, Somerset Maugham who was puzzled by it, Churchill who counselled not to stint on the use of poison gas, Jean-Paul Sartre and Joan Robinson who, for different reasons, gushed about it.
+Many famous writers, artists and indeed politicians make cameo (or more) appearances: Malraux who wrote two books on China without ever visiting China, Hemingway, fresh from the Civil War in Spain, who proferred unpublishable thoughts about China, Somerset Maugham who was puzzled by it, Churchill who counselled not to stint on the use of poison gas against the Chinese, Jean-Paul Sartre and Joan Robinson who, for different reasons, gushed about it.

 There are brilliant, often minute, descriptions of English diplomatic, missionary, and “adventure” activities in China.
 There is an excellent chapter on the free-wheeling Shanghai of the 1920-30.
 The chapter is entitled “monkeys riding greyhounds” for the canidrome set up in Shanghai’s French Concession where betting was done on the races of monkeys, dressed as miniature jockeys, riding greyhounds.
 This was the world that at once showcased the best of the West-East fusion in music, food and cinema.
 But also the worst: open racism and discrimination, divided jurisdictions, jockeying for power between the various states that ruled most of Shanghai (but also the emergence of a quasi autonomous Shanghai Municipal Council), widespread crime and almost unimaginable heights of corruption in which participated not only individuals, Chinese and foreign, but even states themselves.